NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

 @@bidi_start_edge   If the @@bidi_dir is "ltr", then this is "left"; otherwise, it's "right".
 @@bidi_end_edge If the @@bidi_dir is "ltr", then this is "right"; otherwise, it's "left".

-To change css direction to rtl, we need @@bidi_dir.
-So let's update css to add:
+To change CSS direction to rtl, we need @@bidi_dir.
+So let's update CSS to add:
 direction: __MSG_@@bidi_dir__;

 style.css: